tkhamez/neucore/doc/API.md

 Group API
 - List all managers of a group. `GET /user/group/{id}/managers`
 - List all required groups of a group. `GET /user/group/{id}/required-groups`
+- List all forbidden groups of a group. `GET /user/group/{id}/forbidden-groups`
 - List all applications of a group. `GET /user/group/{id}/applications`
 - Accept a player's request to join a group. `PUT /user/group/accept-application/{id}`
 - Deny a player's request to join a group. `PUT /user/group/deny-application/{id}`